aws/copilot-cli/site/content/docs/commands/deploy.ja.md

   -e, --env string                     Name of the environment.
   -h, --help                           help for deploy -n, --name string                    Name of the service or job.
       --resource-tags stringToString   Optional.
-Labels with a key and value separated with commas.
+Labels with a key and value separated by commas.
                                        Allows you to categorize resources. (default []) --tag string                     Optional.
 The container image tag.
 ```